storyblok/storyblok-cli/src/README.md

 ## Global Options

-These options can be used with any command:
+These options are available for all commands:

 | Option | Description | Default |
 |--------|-------------|---------|